erratinsilentio/web3-todo/README.md

 ## 🎈 Usage <a name="usage"></a>

-At the start of an application, you should see a connect button.
-If you are connected to Goerli Testnet, you can connect your MetaMask wallet by clicking the button.
-The will be an error if you are on another network.
-After logging in with your wallet, you are able to add new notes.
+- At the start of an application, you should see a connect button.

+- If you are connected to Goerli Testnet, you will be able to connect your MetaMask wallet by clicking the button.
+There will be an error if you are on another network.

+- After logging in with your wallet, you are able to add new notes.
 It will take about 15-20 second for the data to be updated.

-You also have the ability to switch notes important status, or simply delete them.
+- You also have the ability to switch notes important status, or simply delete them.

 ## ⛏️ Built Using <a name = "built_using"></a>